chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

   | [automate.config] <br> instance_count = "3" <br> [existing_infra.config] <br> automate_private_ips = ["10.0.1.0","10.0.2.0","10.0.3.0"] |  |[automate.config] <br> instance_count = "2" <br> [existing_infra.config] <br> automate_private_ips = ["10.0.1.0","10.0.3.0"] |

 - Trigger the deployment command again from the bastion node.

-{{< note >}}
-  In below deploy command, latest.aib will replace with your airgap bundle name which was install in the cluster.
+- In below deploy command,latest.aib will replace with your airgap bundle name which is running on the current cluster.
-{{< /note >}}

   ```
     chef-automate deploy config.toml --airgap-bundle latest.aib
   ```

 - Above process can be done for `chef-server` and `automate`.
-- We can not remove the node from backend cluster, but we can replace the node.
-For replace a node please refer [this](/automate/ha_onprim_deployment_procedure/#How-to-Replace-Node-in-Automate-HA-Cluster).
 - In case of Deployment failed please refer the troubleshoot document [here](/automate/ha_onprim_deployment_procedure/#Troubleshooting).

 ### How to Replace Node in Automate HA Cluster